Contraflow lane: Cycling

 Contraflow is a common part of decent cycling infrastructure and is often seen on one-way streets.
 A standard example is that car and other vehicular traffic might have only one lane while on both sides there are bike lanes; one going in the same direction as the vehicular traffic, the other (the contraflow bike lane) allows cyclists to safely go in the opposite direction to the cars.
 This is allowed as the road may not be wide enough for two lanes of car traffic but there is enough room to allow for the additional bicycle lane; and without it cyclists may be forced to take a long, and perhaps unsafe, detour.

 Another example is the same as the above but there is only one bike lane, the contraflow lane, and bicycles travelling in the same direction as the cars share the cars' lane.
 This solution would be more suited to very narrow roads or ones with light traffic.

-In Belgium since about 2005, and in France since 2010, the default position in towns has been for one-way streets to be available for cycling in either direction, known in French as sens unique limité (SUL) in Belgium and double sens cyclable (DSC) in France.
+In Belgium since about 2005, and in France since 2010, the default position in towns has been for one-way streets to be available for cycling in either direction - for streets over 3 m wide and limited to 50 km/h or less in Belgium, for streets limited to 30 km/h or less in France.
+Contraflows are known in French as sens unique limité (SUL) in Belgium and double sens cyclable (DSC) in France.
 In this case, a contraflow cycle lane is often marked in paint, with dotted white lines and ideograms of a bicycle, either all the way along the street if busy, or more commonly just at junctions.